John D'Orazio: Controversies

 In August and October 2005, D'Orazio was fined for speeding.
 On 21 April 2006, D'Orazio crashed his ministerial car.
 He then found out that his licence had been suspended since 22 February after failing to pay the speeding fines.
 He was given on-the-spot fines, but reminder notices were sent to his previous address despite him having updated his licence details several years before.
 Days before this became known to the public, he increased penalties for speeding, using a mobile phone whilst driving, and not wearing a seatbelt.
 He refused to resign from cabinet, so on 8 May 2006, Carpenter reassigned his ministries.
-D'Orazio was dropped as Minister for Police and Emergency Services, Minister for Community Safety, and Minister for Justice, and he was instead made Minister for Disability Services, Minister for Citizenship and Multicultural Interests, and Minister for Seniors and Volunteering.
+D'Orazio was dropped as minister for police and emergency services, minister for community safety, and minister for justice, and he was instead appointed minister for disability services, minister for citizenship and multicultural interests, and minister for seniors and volunteering.
 The following day, after criticism from the public, D'Orazio was forced to resign from all his ministries and he became a backbencher.
 Police declined to charge D'Orazio for driving without a licence.
 Eventually, the suspension was cancelled.

 During 2006, the CCC began an investigation into Bayswater panel beater Pasquale Minniti, who was alleged to have used his connections with Western Australia Police to get speeding tickets withdrawn for those associated with him.
 During a CCC hearing in August 2006, six phone calls between D'Orazio and Minniti were played.
-In the first one, the day that D'Orazio left the position of Police Minister, Minniti offered D'Orazio help to avoid having his licence suspended.
+In the first one, the day that D'Orazio left the position of police minister, Minniti offered D'Orazio help to avoid having his licence suspended.
 Later that day, Minniti called a friend at the police infringement management operations section, saying "we need to fix things up for John D'Orazio".
 The friend refused to help with D'Orazio, saying he was "unfixable".
 D'Orazio was seen on CCTV footage meeting at Minniti's workplace two days later.
 D'Orazio later told Minniti not to get involved.
 On 25 August, the day after the CCC hearing played those phone calls, D'Orazio resigned from the Labor Party at the request of Alan Carpenter.
 Days later, D'Orazio said that the request for his resignation was unfair.
 In November 2008, Minniti was sentenced to 18 months in jail.